jg-digital-media/jgdm-100DaysOfCode/readme.md

 Hopefully this will represent a new start and will help me engage more with the tech community.

 Okay.
-This commit (7th September 2018) contains a new structure for this repository.
+This commit (**7th September 2018**) contains a new structure for this repository.
 You'll find all my blogs are now located in the blog directory.
-This latest 100DaysOfCode effort is now logged in **project-log-2017.md**.
-I've kept the other in **project-log-2018.md**.
+This latest 100DaysOfCode effort is now logged in **project-log-2018.md**.
+I've kept the other in **project-log-2017.md**.

+In my commit for **25th January 2019**, I posted that I've completed my re-organisation of my work via [GitHub](https://github.com/jg-digital-media) reducing the number of my repositories.
+All my projects are either backed up online, on Amazon S3 or on version control.
+Most of my repos are now set to private.
+I may end up switching back to public from time to time.
+But don't worry, anything I deem fit for public viewing will be available to see via my domain at https://projects.jonniegrieve.co.uk

 If you notice **working.md** in this repository, just think of this as a kind of "notebook" for while I'm working through this round of 100DaysofCode.